kupehtci/DOCUMENTATION/KUBERNETES/KUBERNETES - Cloud Kubeconfig.md

 This `kubeconfig` file contains the necessary credentials and API server address for connecting and manage the Kubernetes cluster.

-In Amazon Web Service EKS (Elastic Kubernetes Service), you can retrieve the kubeconfig file with this command:
+In <span style="color:MediumSlateBlue;">Amazon Web Service EKS (Elastic Kubernetes Service)</span>, you can retrieve the kubeconfig file with this command:
 ```bash
 aws eks --region <region> update-kubeconfig --name <cluster_name>
 ```